davidagross/haggadah/haggadah.md

 ["DIE-YAY-NOO" means: It would have been sufficient.]

-## The fourth cup of Elijah
+## The fourth cup of [Miriam & Elijah](https://citycongregation.org/liberated-hagaddah-shop/)

-**Reader 1**: Let us all fill our wine glasses.

-[Reader 1 picks up Elijah's cup, an extra glass of wine, for all to see.]

-This is the cup of Elijah.
-Legend says that Elijah was a brave man who denounced the slavery of his day.
-He is a symbol of peace and freedom.

-It was customary during the Passover Seder to open the door of the house for Elijah, in the hope that the age of universal peace may soon be at hand.

-**Group**: *We, too, open the door to peace, knowing that Elijah's task is really our own.
-Only when we have made a world where nation shall not lift up sword against nation, where justice is universal, and where each person is free, will the age-old dream of peace be real.*

-*Let us bring peace and justice to the world!*

-**Reader 1**: Let us now open the door.
+Our journey is nearing an end, and we gaze with longing to a day when all people will be free.

+**Group**: *The name Elijah has been the symbol of hope for that future redemption.*

+A leader and prophet, a lone visionary in the wilderness, Elijah led a people’s rebellion against a wicked government.

+**Group**: *According to legend, Elijah never died and will return some day to announce freedom for all the people of the world.*

+Throughout the history of our people the name Miriam has been the symbol of protection and healing.

+**Group**: *A leader and a prophet, Miriam lived in that same wilderness and accompanied the Hebrew people at every stage of their journey.*

+According to legend, wherever Miriam went, a wellspring of water sprung up that sustained the people.

+**Group**: *The cup of Elijah, filled with wine, is a cup of hope.*

+It stands for the vision that lies ahead.

+**Group**: *The cup of Miriam, filled with water, is the cup of life.*

+It offers the sustenance to take us on that journey.

+**Group**: *Miriam, with her wellspring of water, is always at our side.*

+We now open the door of our house and our hearts and invite Elijah to enter.

 [Open a door in your house, and leave it open while you eat]

-We will now raise our glasses and say:
+We will now raise our glasses of wine and say:

 **Group:**
 *We shall make peace in the world*